10 years after the Arab Uprisings: legislators discuss ongoing hope for change and structural reasons of insecurity in MENA region

 Both Dr. Hiltermann and Dr. Samaan were pessimistic with regards to resolving any of the various conflicts in the region anytime soon.
 Managing, containing and mitigating the impact of these conflicts is the most that can be achieved under the circumstances, they argued.

-2021 - PRELIMINARY DRAFT REPORT - THE NATO AGENDA FOR SECURITY IN THE MEDITERRANEAN
+2021 - PRELIMINARY DRAFT REPORT - NATO AND THE MEDITERRANEAN SECURITY AGENDA

 Sonia KRIMI (France)